Reinforcement Learning Enhancing Entanglement for Two-Photon-Driven Rabi Model: Enhance Entanglement by Reinforcement Learning

 \subsection{Entanglement under control}

+We conjecture the amplitude of the control field may have effect on the enhancing effect.
+For the initial states $\rho(0) = \rho_0$, namely, the ground state of the Hamiltonian (\ref{Eq:Hamiltonian}) and $\rho(0)$ = $|\alpha=1, \downarrow\rangle\langle\alpha=1, \downarrow|$, we check the influence of the maximum amplitude $\Omega_{max}/\delta_c$ on the optimized entanglement-enhancing case in Fig.~\ref{CAR}.
+This provides a reference for selecting the value of $\Omega_{max}/\delta_c$.
+In the following research, we mainly focus on $\Omega_{max}/\delta_c$, which is a moderate choice with respect to the system parameters.

 We check the dynamics of the entanglement witness $E^T$ under the control versus different system parameters and initial states.
 The time interval [0,~1] is partitioned into 30 segments of control square pulses with amplitudes picked in $\{0,~0.5\Omega_{max}/\delta_c,~\Omega_{max}/\delta_c\}$ determined by the RL agent.
 The RL agent designs the arrangement of the pulses under the objective of increasing the entanglement.
 Each round of the training consists of 100 epochs.
 As an example, one round of the control process to find the sequence of square pulses is shown in Fig.~\ref{F5exampleETG}.
 As shown in Fig.~\ref{F5exampleETG}($a$), along with the training, the RL agent can find numerous sequences of square pulses all with increased entanglement.
 The corresponding control sequences are shown in Fig.~\ref{F5exampleETG}($b$).
 This control method can be regarded as a kind of combination of bang-bang control~\cite{PRA582733,PRA86022321} and reinforcement learning.
 From a statistical view, it can be intuitively observed that as learning progresses, the probability of $\Omega_{max}/\delta_c = 0$ decreases in the distribution of the control pulses.
+Yet, the negative effect of dissipation on control performance can be observed in Fig.~\ref{F5exampleETG}($c$) and ($d$).
+With the same other parameters, the stronger the dissipation, the worse the effect of RL enhanced entanglement.
 These solutions corroborate the efficacy of the control pulses designed by the RL agent to enhance the generation of entanglement.

 Zero temperature was assumed in the previous results.
 To investigate the robustness of the protocol in reality, it is natural to consider the influence of temperature on the control results.
 Since $\bar{n} = \frac{1}{\exp^{\hbar\omega/k_BT}-1}$, the average number of thermal excitations in the reservoir $\bar{n}$ is positively correlated to the temperature $T$ and the strength of the decoherence according to the master equation (\ref{Master-eq}).
 To examine the influence of temperature on the control effect at different system parameters and initial states, we show the dynamics of $E^T$ at different $\bar{n}$s in Fig.~\ref{F6_entgmode_for_RL}.
 From a statistical perspective, larger $\bar{n}$ is detrimental to the enhancement of entanglement, whether or not the proactive control by RL is applied to the system.
 From a holistic perspective, the application of the control field designed by the RL agent has a positive effect on enhancing the entanglement.
 By comparing $(a_1)$ with $(a_2)$ ($\Omega_{max}/\delta_c = 0.3$), or $(b_1)$ with $(b_2)$ ($\Omega_{max}/\delta_c = 0.5$), the entanglement dynamics become similar when the control is applied.
 And the entanglement can be enhanced more obviously by the control when the initial state is the entangled ground state.
 By comparing $(a_1)$ with $(b_1)$ , or $(a_2)$ with $(b_2)$, larger two-photon-driven strength is detrimental to the production of entanglement.
 At the critical point, i.e., $\Omega_{max}/\delta_c = 0.5$, the negative impact of temperature on entanglement enhancement is not significant enough.
 In this control scheme, it is reasonable that one should choose the best control sequence among the solutions.